-- Appraisal is to be submitted to A&D Mortgage's ADM system. - Appraisal ordered by another lender after loan was submitted to A&D will not be eligible. - Appraisal in PDF and MISMO XML format of full appraisal with color photos is required. - Copy of SSR's (FNMA/FHLMC Portal Results) is requested even if CU score is unavailable (no CU score).
+- Appraisal is to be submitted to A&D Mortgage's ADM system. - Appraisal effective date cannot be later than the loan submission date to A&D system .
+Resubmission with the same appraisal is not allowed. - Appraisal in PDF and MISMO XML format of full appraisal with color photos is required. - Copy of SSR's (FNMA/FHLMC Portal Results) is requested even if CU score is unavailable (no CU score).
 Regardless of SSR CU score, an eligible form of secondary valuation (A&D-pulled AVM with confidence score of 90%+ and value not more than 10% less than the appraised value) is required for each transferred appraisal. - Original appraisal invoice from the original lender.
-Appraisal fee will be disclosed on LE. - Appraisal Independence Requirements (AIR) Certificate. - If any modifications, corrections or material changes are required of the appraisal, the original appraiser must cooperate.
-If the appraiser fails to cooperate with any requests, a new appraisal must be obtained. - The transferred appraisal effective date may not be more than 60 days old at the time of submission and may not be more than 120 days old at the time of note. - After a 120-day period, a new appraisal is required (re-certification of value (1004D) is not allowed). - Appraisal Receipt Acknowledgment from the borrower within 3 days of consummation. - A signed and dated Transfer Letter from the original lender to A&D, releasing the appraisal, is required. - A reason why the loan did not work out with the other lender (most recent approval letter showing conditions list) may be requested, subject to underwriter discretion. - The transferred appraisal must be from the transferring lender. - An appraisal transferred from one lender to another lender, then to A&D Mortgage is not acceptable.
+Appraisal fee will be disclosed on LE. - Appraisal Independence Requirements (AIR) Certificate. - If any modifications, corrections or material changes are required of the appraisal, a new appraisal must be obtained, no revisions will be accepted. - The transferred appraisal effective date may not be more than 60 days old at the time of submission and may not be more than 120 days old at the time of note. - After a 120-day period, a new appraisal is required (re-certification of value (1004D) is not allowed). - Appraisal Receipt Acknowledgment from the borrower within 3 days of consummation. - A signed and dated Transfer Letter from the original lender to A&D, releasing the appraisal, is required. - A reason why the loan did not work out with the other lender (most recent approval letter showing conditions list) may be requested, subject to underwriter discretion. - The transferred appraisal must be from the transferring lender. - An appraisal transferred from one lender to another lender, then to A&D Mortgage is not acceptable.